stepchowfun/socket.js/README.md

 `handler` is a callback that takes two parameters, `socket` and `reconnectData`. `socket` is an object with the following methods:

-* `socket.send(type, message)` sends a message to the client. `type` is a string indicating the type of message. `message` is any object that can be converted to JSON.
+* `socket.send(type, message)` sends a message to the client. `type` is a string indicating the type of message. `message` is any value that can be converted to JSON.
 * `socket.receive(type, handler)` registers a handler for a particular type of message. `type` is a string, and `handler` is a function which takes the message as an argument.
+If `handler === null`, any existing handler for this message type is removed.
 * `socket.close(handler)` registers a callback to be invoked when the connection is closed, either intentionally or because of a network partition.
-If `handler` is not provided, this method closes the socket.
+If `handler === null`, any existing handler for this event is removed.
+If `handler` is not provided (or `handler === undefined`), this method closes the socket.

 `reconnectData` is an optional value provided by the client when it reconnects in the case of a network partition.
 If the client does not provide this value, it will be `null`.